NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Accounts/index.rst

    If you are using a PC, please install `PuTTY <https://www.putty.org/>`__ prior to logging in for the first time.
 Mac and Linux users will user a terminal to login.

-After you have been added to your first project, you will need to either
+After you have been added to your first project, you will need to either initialize your RSA software token or enable your hardware token.

 **RSA software token:** Please follow the instructions contained in the `RSA Software Token USER Instructions <https://docs.google.com/document/d/1-UMv1K62nQkKS0etbuLsXHZE2KBtjLl0/edit>`__.